rferris/ezfox/README.md

-#UQ Ezproxy Helper
+#Ezproxy Helper
-Simplify your ez life
+Simplify the way you work with EZProxy.